© Ing. Radovan Konečný - radkon, 2014-2018

 This laser harp can be used in Interactive musical system or for playing on a musical instrument.
 Of course, a musical instrument can also be a computer program that responds to MIDI messages.

 It can also be used for teaching or special therapy.
 For some people with disabilities, lasers are not suitable - there is a risk of damage to the eye when looking directly into the laser beam and for epileptics there are dangerous flickering light stimuli.
-But available is a similar device - Special keyboard INGENIA that is more suitable for disabled people and for epileptics.
+But available is a similar device - Interactive Musical System INGENIA that is more suitable for disabled people and for epileptics.

 Description and parameters